-This policy sets forth CalSTRS' policy and procedures for considering special mandates and related investment strategies.
+This policy sets forth CalSTRS policy and procedures for considering special mandates and related investment strategies.

-For purposes of this Policy, "special mandates" are defined as discrete investment strategies (other than divestments which are covered by a separate Board policy) suggested by Board Members that include, but are not limited to: environmental; social; governance (ESG); in-State investments; or other factors that are expected to have a positive or neutral impact on the economic performance of the fund over the long term.
+For purposes of this Policy, "special mandates" are defined as discrete investment strategies, other than portfolio restrictions which are covered by the Policy on Portfolio Restrictions suggested by the Investment Committee that include, but are not limited to: environmental; social; governance (ESG); in-State investments; or other factors that are expected to have a positive or neutral impact on the economic performance of the fund over the long term.